7 Best Surfaces for Hand Building

 Most potters will tell you that a working surface can make or break their clay forms.
 Since you don’t have a wheel to form the art piece for you, it’s up to your hands and the surface to make the clay what you want it to be.

-The best surface for Hand Building clay depends on your technique and what kind of Clay you are working with.
+The best surface for hand-building clay depends on your technique and the kind of Clay you are working with.
 Sometimes you have to experiment with a few surfaces until you get the one that’s right for you.